What is an Asset Class? Understanding Capital Markets

 Fixed Income Asset Class

-Liquidity: High, subject to the size of issue, volumes, market, etc.
+Liquidity: High, subject to the size of issue, daily volumes, capital markets depth, etc.

-Returns: Appreciation of value and fixed payment of capital and interest.
-Equity if convertible.
+Returns: Appreciation of value, and fixed payment of capital and interest.
+Equity share if convertible.

 Risk: Counterparty credit and market risk.
 Typically rated, but care is required on creditor ranking.